SeldonIO/seldon-core/readme.md

 END
 ```

-5. Send a request in Kubernetes cluster
+**4. Send a request in Kubernetes cluster**

+Once you deploy your model you can access it through the Kubernetes ingress you exposed, or by port forwarding the service:

 ```console
 $ curl -X POST http://<ingress>/seldon/model-namespace/iris-model/api/v1.0/predictions \